shekspir55/micron/README.md

 # Prerequirements

-The only pre-requirement is for you to have a [docker installed](https://docs.docker.com/engine/install/) and docker-compose.
-You also need to have the `make` command available.
+The only 2 pre-requirements are for you to have a [docker installed](https://docs.docker.com/engine/install/)  and  `make` command available.

 If you don't have `make` you can run commands from `Makefile` directly in the terminal simulator.